Simrithi Bathija

 Simrithi Haresh Bathija (born 9 April 1999) is an Indian model and beauty pageant titleholder.
-As Glamanand Miss India International 2019, she represented India at the 59th edition of the Miss International pageant in Tokyo, Japan.
+As Miss India International 2019, she represented India at the 59th edition of the Miss International pageant in Tokyo, Japan.

 Education and career

-Simrithi was born on 9 April 1999 in a Sindhi family and was educated at Sacred Heart School in Thane, Maharashtra.
+Simrithi was born on 9 April 1999 in a Sindhi Hindu family and was educated at Sacred Heart School in Thane, Maharashtra.

 She has a graduation degree in mass media from the Jai Hind College, Mumbai.
 She is a national level fencing athlete and has played roll ball in state level.
 She is also a trained dancer, and has worked as a radio jockey for 4 years.

 Simrithi was featured in an episode of MTV channel's reality show 'Elevator Pitch'.
 She appeared in a television commercial for Cinépolis (India).
 She has worked as a fashion model for various clothing brands.

 Pageantry

 In 2017, Simrithi was selected as a finalist in the Indian Model Look contest.